 Have you ever stopped to think about why we set goals for ourselves?
 You only have to look at the statistics to realize the odds are stacked against us.

 That means millions of people won’t be doing those things they set out to do: lose weight, spend less, stop smoking, or cut down on drinking, to name but a few of the most common.
+Business goals are a little different, maybe because we’re more likely to be held accountable by ourselves, business mentors, or colleagues.

 The problem with goal setting:

 The problem is that these types of statements are just that—statements that have little meaning, no reasoning, and that lack specificity.
 This is why it’s important to consider a series of objectives before attempting to reach that elusive goal (more on that later).
+They aren’t SMART goals—more on that in a moment.

 If you’re struggling to achieve your goals, don’t throw in the towel just yet.
 This article explores goal-setting, motivation, and how to stay on track.
 After reading through to the end (don’t quit halfway), you may have found that much-needed motivation to set some meaningful, achievable goals of your own.

-Why some people stick to the plan, and others don’t:
+Why some people stick to the plan, and others don’t

 You’ve probably learned from multiple sources how Michael Jordan was cut from his high school basketball team, and that J. K. Rowling was rejected by a dozen publishers before going on to author Harry Potter, the best-selling book series in history.